averycrespi/yovec/README.md

 ## What is Yovec?

-Yovec is a specialized language for working with arrays of numbers.
-These arrays are called **vectors**.
-Vectors are extremely useful in Starbase for navigation and targeting.
+Yovec is a specialized language for working with vectors (arrays of numbers).
+Vectors are useful in Starbase for navigation and targeting.

 ## Why should I use Yovec?